AlexCovone/2022-yankees-api/README.md

-# 2022 New York Yankees Roster Statistics
+# 2022 Hudson Valley Renegades Roster Statistics
 America's National Pastime has developed over the course of its 200-year history.
 In today's modern era, baseball relies heavily on advanced metrics and statistics in an effort to analyze players' tendencies and effectiveness.
 This web application serves as a means to retrieve notable statistics from the 2022 New York Yankees' active 40-man roster.

 **Live Website:** https://2022yankees.netlify.app/